thomasqjohns/speedhax/README.md

 ## Past Results

-### 1st SpeedHack
+### 1st SpeedHax **Beta**

 This was essentially the beta version.
-Super_testnet and Justin Moon and Intensethomas decided to create a Twitter ad network in 2 hours.
+Randomly Super_testnet, Justin Moon and Intensethomas decided to create a Twitter ad network in 2 hours.
 The results are posted in this mediukm article.

-### 1st Official Hackathon
+### 1st Official SpeedHax

 This was our first Official SpeedHax held at TABCONF in atlanta.
 Justin Ragland,  ROcket city Bitcoin, Pleblab, and stacker news sponsered.